Create a Bootable USB Debian Live Flash Drive

 If all goes well, you should now be booting into your bootable USB Debian Live with persistence.
 In order to save and restore any changes you make, you need to perform steps 7 and 8 during each boot.
 Another option is to edit and add a permanent default persistent boot option to your existing boot menu by editing the grub configuration file.

-If you would like to return your flash drive to its previous state, you can use this How to restore a USB flash drive tutorial.
+If you would like to return your flash drive to its previous state, you can use the step by step process in out tutorial on how to restore a USB flash drive back to full capacity.